 Minnesota Certified Paralegal Application

 In June 2014, the Minnesota Paralegal Association announced its voluntary certification program, Minnesota Certified Paralegal (MnCP) to establish a standard of competency for paralegals in Minnesota.
+The first MnCP credentials were awarded September 1, 2014.
 This program is an opportunity for Minnesota paralegals to validate their qualifications and offers a credential to paralegals that meet certain education and experience requirements.

-The new Minnesota Certified Paralegals may begin using the MnCP designation on the first of the month following notification of their accepted application.
-For example, if you receive notification of your MnCP credential on September 10, 2014, you are eligible to use it beginning October 1, 2014.
+The new Minnesota Certified Paralegals may begin using the MnCP designation when they receive approval of their application, which typically occurs on or about the 1st of the month following the application.
+For example, if you apply for your MnCP credential on September 10, you should receive an approval notice and authorization to use the credential on or about October 1.
 The form of the credential should be in the following format: your name, any applicable RP® or CRP™ credential, then the MnCP credential, i.e. either "Jane M. Doe, RP®, MnCP," or "Jane M. Doe, MnCP."
 It would be good practice to follow it up on a signature block with the full title, "Minnesota Certified Paralegal."

 New MnCP’s will receive an Acknowledgement Certificate from the Minnesota Paralegal Association recognizing their achievement, and they will be recognized in the issue of Citations following their credentialing.